 The problem is that you do not know what you will see in each place and thus not sure which ticket to buy and we did not want to spend 25 euro per person.
 And yes, I checked their website in advance, and it too lacked basic information, like a photo from each part.

 In the end, we purchased two tickets with audio guides to the nave (8 euro each).

 Behind the fence, there were many people photographing Stephansdom, so I decided to create a Cinemagraph from camera flashes.

-If you take a closer look then you will see a person peeking from the window in the bottom part of the photo.
+If you take a closer look, you will see a person peeking from the window in the bottom part of the photo.
 This is a self-portrait of the unknown sculptor gawking.
 It is known as the Fenstergucker (gawking out of a window in German).

-This was one of the last stops in the nave and the whole audio tour took about an hour.
+This was one of the nave’s last stops, and the whole audio tour took about an hour.

-Within several minutes walk, you can find St. Peter’s Church.
-St. Peter’s Church AKA Peterskirche was our next stop.
+Within several minutes` walk, you can find Saint Peter’s Church.
+Saint Peter’s Church, also known as Peterskirche, was our next stop.

 We were lucky to walk in within the middle of a free concert held by American students.
 We enjoyed the concert for about 20 minutes (till the end) and during this time we heard the choir and various musical instruments including the organ.

-When the concert ended I made several interior shots of this beautiful Baroque Roman Catholic parish church.
+I made several interior shots of this beautiful Baroque Roman Catholic parish church when the concert ended.

 Austrian National Library